misha-jatt/humanoid-robot-book/docs/glossary.md

 ## R

+### RAG (Retrieval-Augmented Generation)
+**Definition**: An AI technique that combines information retrieval with text generation, allowing AI to answer questions using specific documents or knowledge bases.

+**Example**: This textbook's chatbot uses RAG to find relevant passages and generate accurate answers about robotics concepts.

+**First Introduced**: Architecture Documentation

 ### rclpy
 **Definition**: The Python client library for creating ROS 2 nodes and interacting with the ROS 2 ecosystem.
 It's the bridge between Python AI code and robot systems.